JSquadders/ChatBot/CONTRIBUTING.md

 	Returns a [MessagesViewModel](./src/views/viewmodels/MessagesViewModel.mjs) with all the messages, both read and unread.

 1. #### `async postMessage(message)`
-	Posts message to the conversation the View is attached to.
+	Posts the message (string) to the conversation the View is attached to.

 ### Helper methods
 The methods below can be used straight from the base class, without "overriding".